himanshudabas/NEM_hackathon/Readme.md

 ## Other Information

-Tiphunter's App flow and Idea is located inside the 'flwo and idea' directory.
+Tiphunter's App flow and Idea is located inside the 'flow and idea' directory.

 Snapshots are present in the 'snapshots' directory.